KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 self.setWindowTitle("Enumeration tool")
 {% endhighlight %}

 This sets the title of the window.
 It's similar to the `<title>` element in HTML, which is the text you see in the browser tab.
-For example, the title of this web page is "How to write an Anki add-on (case studies)" which you should be able to see in the tab if you are using a web browser on a computer.
+For example, the title of this web page is "How to write an Anki add-on (case studies)" which you should be able to see in the tab if you are using a modern web browser on a computer.

 {% highlight Python %}
 self.layout = QVBoxLayout()